marie-bbb/Gradient_Descent/README.md

 ## Installation
 ### To install:
-download the Gradient_Descent.cpp file and the "circles" directory.
+Download the Gradient_Descent.cpp file and the "circles" directory.
 The images in the "circles" directory are necessary to run the project.